Donna Lee Bakery murders: Victims

 Of the six victims found dead at the scene of the crimes, one, John Salerni, had been slain by a shotgun blast; each of the others was killed by a bullet.

 Perpetrators

 Piskorski was found guilty of the murders at his trial in December 1975.
-Because the capital punishment was not available at that time, he was sentenced to 150 years to life in prison.
+Because capital punishment was not available at that time, he was sentenced to 150 years to life in prison.

 Schrager's trial began late in 1976.
 He halted proceedings early to plead guilty to four of the six slayings.
 In a strange confession, Schrager admitted that both he and Piskorski had gone to the bakery to rob it.
 Schrager said he never shot anyone, but he would not name the killer.
-Schrager stated only that "someone" had gone into the back of the bakery and he heard several shots.
+Schrager stated only that "someone" had gone into the back of the bakery, and he heard several shots.
 Schrager was sentenced to 20 years to life in prison for being an accessory to murder.
 He attempted to gain parole several times, despite the strenuous objections of victims' families.
 The state parole board ruled in 1997 that he will never be set free.